Mother's Day: Recipes and Traditions

 The occasion spread quickly to other countries around the world, and today more than forty countries have a special day dedicated just to Mom.
 In the U.S. and a number of other nations, Mother's Day falls on the second Sunday in May.
 Other countries observe it on International Women's Day on March 8th.
 In many Arab countries, mothers enjoy the first day of spring as their day of honor.

-One of the most popular ways to celebrate Mother's Day is for the family give her the day off from any work, chores or cooking.
+One of the most popular ways to celebrate Mother's Day is for the family to give her the day off from any work, chores or cooking.
 Going out to eat is common, and Mother's Day is one of the busiest of the year for most American restaurants.
 Many put together a special brunch menu just for the occasion.

-You can make her day even more special with a homemade breakfast in bed or with a fine spread of mouthwatering international breakfast dishes at a table set with flowers.
+You can make her day even more special with a homemade breakfast in bed or with a fine spread of mouthwatering international breakfast dishes at a table set with spring flowers.

 International Mother's Day Recipes